morhekil/talks-and-slides/README.md

 # Slides

+## Containers All The Way Down

+Slides for the talk about building blocks of modern containers (from chroot to AuFS).
+Introduction to Docker with Ruby+Redis container examples, and docker-compose workflow.

 ## Processes, Threads and Ruby

 Slides from the talk I gave at JN Solutions office in April, 2013.